awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 # Modify Reserved Instances<a name="ri-modifying"></a>

 When your needs change, you can modify your Standard or Convertible Reserved Instances and continue to benefit from the billing benefit\.
-You can modify attributes such as the Availability Zone, instance size \(within the same instance family\), and scope of your Reserved Instance\.
+You can modify attributes such as the Availability Zone, instance size \(within the same instance family and generation\), and scope of your Reserved Instance\.

 **Note**
 You can also exchange a Convertible Reserved Instance for another Convertible Reserved Instance with a different configuration\.
 For more information, see [Exchange Convertible Reserved Instances](ri-convertible-exchange.md)\.